Benjamin Hall (journalist): Return to broadcasting

+Awards and recognition

 In November 2022, Hall received the Courage Award at the 4th Annual Patriot Awards.
 In part he said "I wish I could be there in person to pick it up, but I can't yet.
 I am doing very well now," he said.
 "I'm walking a lot better.
 I'm seeing better.
 My injuries are getting better and that is all thanks to the people who came to save me.
 It's thanks to the people who put me back together."

 In December 2022, Hall received the Foreign Press Award.
 Fox News President and Executive Editor Jay Wallace accepted Hall's award on his behalf, but Hall did give a recorded speech saying in part, "Thank you very much for this award tonight.
 I do think that this is not just an award for myself.
 It is an award for Pierre and for Sasha, who both died during that attack and also for every other war correspondent who has been injured or killed covering conflicts.
 And despite the attack...
 I think it is essential that people continue telling the news, telling the stories from war.
 I think that that's the only way we truly get to understand the atrocities, the disasters and the horror that's happening out there.
 And only then perhaps can good things can change come from it."

-On 26 January 2023, Hall returned to live television after months of being off the air while healing from the attack.
-He said he returned with no feet, one fully functioning hand, one eye, one fully working ear, and one leg.
-During the interview on Fox & Friends, he announced he wrote a book about the attack and the resulting months of healing called Saved: A War Reporter's Mission to Make it Home.
-The book was released on 14 March 2023, the first anniversary of the attack.
-Hall released his latest book, "Resolute: How We Humans Keep Finding Ways to Beat the Toughest Odds" on March 18, 2025.